gkguerra/bach-app/README.md

 - This application will track the statistics of each bachelor as they compete for love (number of dates, number of roses received, etc.)
 - This application will show a leaderboard of the front runner bachelors.
-- This application will allow users to create a "team" of bachelors and they can check on their team throughout the season.
+- This application will allow users to create a "crew" of bachelors and they can check on their team throughout the season.

 **Who will use it?**